snwfdhmp/errlog/README.md

 })
 ```

-> As we don't yet update automatically this README immediately when we add new features, this definition may be outdated.
+> Please note: This definition may be outdated.
 (Last update: 2019/08/07)
 > [See the struct definition in godoc.org](https://godoc.org/github.com/snwfdhmp/errlog#Config) for the up to date definition

 #### Output